danparbra/loan_default_prediction_mle/README.md

 It is required from the problem statement that this is meant to be an initial model in a series of future deployments.
 For this reason, to track the specific versions of the models and the data that was used to train them, I used the DVC (Data Version Control) tool.
 In this case, the raw dataset *dataset.csv* is tracked using DVC with its respective metadata available in the *artifacts/data* folder.
 The models' pickle file versions are also tracked with DVC in the *artifacts/models* folder.

-Also, to enrich the modeling stage, a Random Forest Classifier model was also trained apart from Mike's Logistic Regression model.
+Also, to enrich the modeling stage, a Random Forest Classifier model was also trained apart from a Logistic Regression model.
 Hyperparameter tuning is implemented on each model to further enhance their predictions quality.

-Once Mike's script is refactored, the construction of the web app begins.
+Once the *model.py* script is refactored, the construction of the web app begins.
 To do this, the *app.py* script uses the html forms available in the *templates* folder to get the user inputs.
 To process this inputs and make the predictions, the *src/pipelines/prediction_pipeline.py* defines the steps in which the prediction request should be handled.

 ## Considerations
 * Online prediction with batch features: For simplicity I assumed that prediction are real-time, but the features are computed in batch (offline).
 Model training is also a batch process.